- Learn about about theater in Germany and attend cutting-edge theatrical productions in one of Germany's most important cultural cities!

 Course of Study

 Students will divide their time between intensive German language classes at the Humboldt Institute and the theater course (UNL course) taught by the UNL Faculty Leader / Resident Director.
+Students will participate on excursions coordinated by the Humboldt Institute to historically and culturally important sites within and outside of Berlin.

 Students will earn six transfer credits for their German language classes at Humboldt Institute.
 Students will take a placement exam upon arrival in Berlin to determine the level of the German language classes.
 Credits earned at foreign institutions are transferable to UNL by departmental validation.
 Please review the Types of Credit page on the Education Abroad website.